NarenKR/AzureDevOpsDemoGenerator/CONTRIBUTING.md

 Once you successfully generate and test your template, you can share it with community.
 This can be done in three ways.

-1. Create a pull request to [Azure DevOps Demo Generator](https://github.com/microsoft/AzureDevOpsDemoGenerator/)
+1. Create a pull request to [DevOps Generator](https://github.com/microsoft/AzureDevOpsDemoGenerator/)
 1. Place the template zip file in any public repository and share the link in [Email](mailto:AzureDevOpsDemoGenerator@service.microsoft.com)
 1. Share the template directly through [Email](mailto:AzureDevOpsDemoGenerator@service.microsoft.com)